DeadBranches/chatGPT-voice-assistant/README.md

 ```

 # Sources
-Most of this was taken from (https://github.com/bhattbhavesh91/voice-assistant-whisper-chatgpt/blob/main/OpenAI-Whisper-ChatGPT-Notebook.ipynb)[bhattbhavesh91].
-The rest from (OpenAiAuth)[https://github.com/acheong08/OpenAIAuth] docs.
+Most of this was taken from [bhattbhavesh91](https://github.com/bhattbhavesh91/voice-assistant-whisper-chatgpt/blob/main/OpenAI-Whisper-ChatGPT-Notebook.ipynb)[.
+The rest from (OpenAiAuth)[https://github.com/acheong08/OpenAIAuth] abd GoogleCloud docs.